bodgit/puppet-openldap/README.md

 is largely due to a number of behaviours and idiosyncrasies of OpenLDAP; the order of overlays matters for example.

-As alluded to by the [`openldap`](#native-type-openldap) native type, a lot of attributes or objects are additive and can't be deleted without manually editing the configuration.
-This module will always try and issue the necessary LDIF commands however the server will be "unwilling to perform" them.
+As alluded to by the openldap native type, a lot of attributes or objects are additive and can't be deleted without manually editing the configuration.
+This module will always try and issue the necessary LDIF commands however the server will sometimes be "unwilling to perform" them.
 This means that if you try to convert from say a replicating producer back to a standalone server you will probably get errors from trying to remove the various replication objects.
 However things should always build from scratch cleanly.

 This module has been built on and tested against Puppet 4.4.0 and higher.